dadajonovich/frontend-template-store/README.md

 - Switching the light/dark theme
 - Filtering products by category
-- Sort products alphabetically/price in ascending/descending order
+- Sort products alphabetically and price ASC/DESC
 - Search for products by name
 - Server pagination
 - Forming and sending an order to the server with feedback